On The Unreasonably Broad Uses of Diagonalization

 3 => 0.239841509204872018...

-Our evaluation function $f(i)(j)$ takes the $i$th real number and then gets its $j$th decimal digit:
+We’ll define an evaluation function that takes the th real number and returns its th decimal digit: [0]

 f(3)(3) => 0.23[9]841509204872018... => 9

-This time we're going to list all the JavaScript programs, again alphabetically:
+This time we’re going to list all the JavaScript programs, alphabetically:

 1 => eval('a')